Located on Broadhall Way, it has been the home of Stevenage FC since 1980.

 Running the full length of the pitch, the East Terrace can hold approximately 2,700 standing spectators.
 Offering a real distinctive atmosphere, the East Terrace is home to some of our more vocal fans who lead the singing, dancing and banging of drums.
 It also houses our TV gantry so if you’re watching highlights, you’ll see the action from this same view.

-Our South Stand is the newest stand at the stadium and is allocated to visiting away fans.
+Our South Stand is allocated to visiting away fans.

 Built in 2001, this all-seated stand is behind the goal at the south end of the ground and has a capacity of 1,390.